|

 They also have a set of fixed models:

 Hat tip: Jetson Green on March 25, 2009.
-Construction is about to begin on the Aria Denver project by Michelle Kaufmann Designs.
-From Ms. Kaufmann's blog:
+Construction is about to begin on the Aria Denver project by From Ms. Kaufmann's blog:

 For other renderings, see her post dated October 16, 2008.
 The Contemporist recently covered a two-family prefab in Austin, TX. model: The Annie Residence